-Division 296 – considerations for high-balance superannuation funds
+Division 296: considerations for high-balance superannuation funds

 The legislation provides that an individual will be subject to Division 296 where their total superannuation balance exceeds $3 million at either the start or end of a financial year.

-Transitional application (2026–27)
+Transitional rule (2026–27)

 An exception applies for the 2026–27 income year, where only the closing balance will be relevant in determining whether Division 296 applies.

-This allows additional time to consider whether, and to what extent, benefits should be withdrawn.
+The transitional rule provides some time to consider whether, and to what extent, benefits should be withdrawn.
 However, particularly for members with materially higher balances (for example, in excess of $10 million), the availability of this window does not necessarily mean that deferring action until 30 June 2027 will produce the most favourable outcome.

 In some circumstances, bringing forward structural review prior to 30 June 2026 may be important to ensure that relevant actions have been considered and positions established, so that members are in a position to implement any required restructuring at an optimal time.
 This is particularly relevant in the context of funds with material unrealised gains or concentrated asset positions.